SimpleNexus/SNUI/README.md

 yarn install
 ```

-### Compiles and hot-reloads for development
+### Compiles and loads Storybook for development
 ```
-yarn serve
+yarn run storybook:serve
 ```

 ### Compiles and minifies for production